Philebar/ELK-Stack-Project-1/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _available____, in addition to restricting _access____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

 - What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What is the advantage of a jump box?
 Load balancer protect the Availability to network traffic services and help minimize the effects of Ddos attacks.

 The advantage of the jump box is to provide consistent access to the end-user.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __network___ and system ___logs__.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

-- What does Filebeat watch for?_
+- What does Filebeat watch for?
 Filebeat observes log events and forwards the information to admin user.

-- What does Metricbeat record?_
+- What does Metricbeat record?
 Metricbeat periodically collects metrics from the Operating systems of the VMs and services running on the servers.
 The configuration details of each machine may be found below.
 _